August 8, 2018

 We all know that TRIO works for students; let’s show the world that TRIO works for families, too!

-Be sure to use the hashtag #TRIOFAMILYACHIEVEMENT along with #TRIOWORKS and our Annual Conference hashtag — #coenyc — so we can all join in the celebration together!
+Be sure to use the hashtag #TRIOFAMILYACHIEVEMENT along with #TRIOWORKS and our Annual Conference hashtag — [an error occurred while processing this directive]#coenyc — so we can all join in the celebration together!

 For more information about COE’s 37th Annual Conference, including Annual Conference registration, please click here.